-Meeting on: … 2001,
+Meeting on: 21 March 2002,

-Having concluded its consideration of communication No. 803/1998 submitted to the Human Rights Committee by Mr. Rupert Althammer et al. under the Optional Protocol to the International Covenant on Civil and Political Rights,

-Having taken into account all written information made available to it by the authors of the communication, and the State party,

 Adopts the following:

-Views under article 5, paragraph 4, of the Optional Protocol
+Decision on admissibility

 1. The authors of the communication are Mr. Rupert Althammer and 15 other Austrian citizens residing in Austria, most of them in Salzburg.
 They claim to be victims of a violation of Austria of article 26 of the Covenant.
 The authors are represented by counsel.